 Depending on the monuments you want to visit

 The second thing to keep in mind is that the best way to decide on a sightseeing pass is to make a list of monuments and buildings you want to see and attractions you want to do in New York.
-If this is your first visit to New York you may not be sure of everything the Big Apple has to offer, so below is a list of highlights from New York Pass.
+If this is your first visit to New York you may not have a clear idea of everything the Big Apple has to offer, so below is a list of the highlights of the New York Pass.
 You can use it as a basis to start organizing your trip.

-The New York Pass includes skip-the-line access to some of New York's must-see experiences, and the app has an audio guide in Spanish, a map with the featured attractions and practical information about each site.
+The NY Pass includes skip-the-line access to some of New York's must-see experiences, and the app has an audio guide in English, a map with the featured attractions and practical information about each site.
 To give you an idea, among the more than 100 attractions and activities that you can access with the New York Pass, these are the highlights:

 - Climb the Empire State Building - single ticket $46.00